CristCT/inhabitants_frontend/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](https://github.com/angular/protractor).

 ## Further help

+This project consists of two parts, the [BackEnd](https://github.com/CristCT/inhabitants_backend) and the FrontEnd of the application called inhabitants, to obtain the correct operation of the application, obtain both.

 To get more help on the Angular CLI use `ng help` or go check out the Angular CLI README or contact me.